South African Food: 25 Best Traditional South African Dishes

 Karoo lamb stew served with rice and salad

-1. Klein Karoo venison potjie: potjie is a dish prepared in a small pot outdoors.
+1. Klein Karoo venison potjie: Potjie is a dish prepared in a small pot outdoors.
 The Klein Karoo venison potjie is slowly cooked in a sweet dark beer jus with baby onions, mushrooms, and cherry tomatoes.

-2. Bobotie: this is South Africa’s national dish.
+2. Bobotie: This is South Africa’s national dish.
 It’s an unbelievably delicious mixture of minced meat and spices, baked with an egg topping.
 The vegetarian version contains lentils instead of minced meat and is similarly delectable.

-7. Biltong: dried cured meat, usually beef.
+7. Biltong: Dried cured meat, usually beef.
 Other variations include chicken, fish, and game.
 We tried the kudu biltong and it was like pure bites of heaven!
 There’s also springbok, wildebeest, and ostrich biltong available.

 Traditional South African Desserts to Die for